lv-csbg/vizan-client-matlab/README.rst

 Installation
 ------------

-vizan-client-matlab is available on Linux/macOS and Windows and supports MATLAB R2018a but probably supports earlier versions too.
+vizan-client-matlab is available on Linux/macOS and Windows and supports MATLAB R2018a and higher.

 You can use  MATLAB toolbox file.
 It is found under Releases.